Peralex/skarab_yb_docs/README.md

 <p align="center"><img src="figures/SkarabAndXilinxYbs.png" width="400" /></p>

 The user of the Simulink design needs to do the following before creating an fpg file from it:
 - Set the Mezzanine Slot of each SKARAB ADC Yellow Block to indicate where its corresponding SKARAB ADC board is installed.
 - Set the User IP Clock Source of the design.
 - If a DDC Mode SKARAB ADC Yellow Block is used in the design, set the decimation modes that should be supported.
+- Set whether trigger is an input or output.
+- Set whether the 4/5 resampler is needed in the design or not.
 - Ensure that there is only one Master SKARAB ADC Yellow Block in the design.

 The links to the Simulink design models are: